ravenscroftj/joplin-hypothesis/README.md

 ## Support

 If you have any questions or encounter any issues, please [file a bug report on the GitHub issues page](https://github.com/ravenscroftj/joplin-hypothesis/issues) for this plugin.
+Contact me via my personal site [brainsteam](https://brainsteam.co.uk).